 Tiffany was born in France and started to travel when she was 18 years old in the USA.
 From that moment, she hasn’t stopped.
 In addition to other travel, she lived in Finland for 5 years, Italy for a few months and Australia for one year.
 She has established herself in New Caledonia and has lived there for over 5 years, giving her a good knowledge of the country, culture and its traditions.
 Tiffany studied Tourism in France and has worked as a tour guide for many years in various countries.
 She enjoys boating, kiting, scuba diving, hiking and horse riding, as well as meeting new people.

-Meet Clare – our Site Director in New Zealand
+Meet Helena – our Site Director in New Zealand

 Details coming soon